InteractiveComputerGraphics/TreeNSearch/README.md

 ### Sorting to a space filling Z curve
 In SPH simulations typically point data is kept approximately sorted to improve performance due to better cache utilization.
 An explicit sort is often done every few time steps.
-TreeNSearch can take advantage of its internal data structure to provide a very fast approximate sort.
+TreeNSearch can take advantage of its internal data structure to provide a very fast approximated sort.
-You can sort any data as follows:
+You can sort data as follows:
 ```c++
 // Data types.
 (Uninitialized for illustration purposes)
 std::vector<std::array<float, 3>> points;